goldsborough/dispy/README.md

 A tiny Python bytecode disassembler.

-Dispy emulates the behavior of `dis.dis` in that it will take a function, method, code object or code string and print a pretty representation of the corresponding bytecode.
+`dispy` emulates the behavior of `dis.dis` in that it will take a function, method, code object or code string and print a pretty representation of the corresponding bytecode.
 See [here]() for a blog post on `dis.dis` and bytecode in general.

 ## Usage